sc-ventures/cloudbreak-documentation/docs/os-launch.md

 #### Security Group

-In order to launch Cloudbreak, you must have an existing security group with the following ports open: 22 (SSH) and 443 (HTTPS).
+In order to launch Cloudbreak, you must have an existing security group with the following ports open: 22 (for access via SSH), 80 (for access via HTTP), and 443 (for access via HTTPS).

 For information about OpenStack security groups, refer to the [OpenStack Administrator Guide](https://docs.openstack.org/ops-guide/index.html).